apache/apisix-ingress-controller/docs/en/latest/practices/proxy-the-httpbin-service.md

 ## Test

 Run curl call in one of Apache APISIX Pods to check whether the resource was delivered to it.
-Note you should replace the value of `--apisix-admin-key` to the real `admin_key` value in your Apache APISIX cluster.
+Note you should replace the value of `--default-apisix-cluster-admin-key` to the real `admin_key` value in your Apache APISIX cluster.

 ```shell
 kubectl exec -it -n ${namespace of Apache APISIX} ${Pod name of Apache APISIX} -- curl http://127.0.0.1:9180/apisix/admin/routes -H 'X-API-Key: edd1c9f034335f136f87ad84b625c8f1'